W G Edwards Charitable Foundation

 Governance and Leadership

-Trustees meet quarterly and serve without remuneration.
-All funding decisions are made at trustee discretion.
+The foundation is governed by volunteer trustees who meet quarterly.
+Trustees serve without remuneration and all funding decisions are made at trustee discretion.

 How to Apply